topcoder-platform/mfe-core/README.md

 1. URLs to all microapps it can load inside

-   - edit `src/public/importmap-production.json` to configure microapp names and URL to be used when deployed to production
+   - edit `config/production.json` to configure microapp names and URL to be used when deployed to production environment
+   - edit `config/development.json` to configure microapp names and URL to be used when deployed to development environment
-   - edit `src/public/importmap-local.json` to configure microapp names and URL to be used when deployed to locally
+   - edit `config/local.json` to configure microapp names and URL to be used when deployed locally

 2. Mapping between URL path and microapp to load by that path in `src/index.ejs`.